badgerblockchain/development-guide/introduction.md

 npm init
 npm install --save-dev hardhat
 ```
+> If you are having trouble installing Hardhat with node, try using Yarn.

 > After `npm init` just click (Enter) for each of the prompts

 > **Note:** Hardhat must install some Ethereum JavaScript dependencies, so it may take some time.
 Patience.